-In general, a resource's reserve MW are the lesser of a resource's 10-minute ramp and the difference between its energy output and its economic maximum output.
-A generation resource can request a maximum MW value for its synchronized reserve offer that is lower than its economic maximum if that generator's reserve offer is subject to a physical limitation that cannot be modeled by a segmented hourly ramp rate.
-Figure 10-10 shows how use of the exception for a lower synchronized reserve maximum MW has grown.
-If generators in need of the exception request it, PJM should see improved reserve performance due to better calculation of the available reserve MW.
+In general, a resource's reserve MW are the lesser of a resource's 10-minute ramp, and the difference between its energy output and its economic maximum output.
+A generation resource can request a maximum MW value for its synchronized reserve offer that is lower than its economic maximum if that generator's reserve offer is subject to a physical limitation that cannot be modeled by a segmented hourly ramp rate.75 Figure 10-10 shows how the number of units that can use a lower synchronized reserve maximum MW has increased.
+If generators in need of the exception request it, PJM should see improved reserve performance due to a more accurate calculation of the available reserve MW.